• Free shipping on all orders

 Final Thoughts

 Brussels Sprouts are a healthy treat for your dog in moderation, and they provide several vitamins and minerals.
-Cooking a few Brussels Sprouts as a treat can benefit your dog as long as they’re plain, but avoid giving them too many because Brussels Sprouts contain sugar that causes lots of gas!
+Cooking a few Brussels Sprouts as a treat can benefit your dog as long as they are plain, but avoid giving them too many because Brussels Sprouts contain sugar that causes lots of gas!

 Too many sprouts can cause excessive flatulence, digestive upset, and diarrhea, and sticking to around three per serving maximum is best.
 Always confirm that any new foods are okay to give to your dog before serving them since they may be unsuitable for dogs with certain medical conditions.

-Featured Photo Credit: Free-Photos, Pixabay
+Featured Photo Credit By: Free-Photos, Pixabay

 Related Articles